josephtemple/josephtemple/README.md

 ## Hey y'all!

 I'm currently an undergraduate student at Arkansas Tech University.
 I'm majoring Phyiscs and Vocal Music, but I try to study just about everything I find interesting!
-That includes physics, mathematics, bioinformatics, biochemistry, molecular dynamics simulation, music theory, piano, and really anything cool that I can find time to devote to.
+That includes physics, mathematics, bioinformatics, molecular dynamics simulation, music theory, piano, and really anything cool that I can find time to devote to.
 I hope to pursue theoretical/computational biophysics in graduate school.
 I'm using GitHub primarily for version control of some personal projects and documents.